floodfx/hotdogjs/README.md

  * `handleEvent` is called when an event is received from the client or server.
 This method is useful for updating the state of the `View` based on the event and is the main way to handle user interactions or server-based events with the `View`.
  * `render` defines the HTML to render for the `View` based on the current state.
 This method is called once when the `View` is mounted and again whenever the `View` state changes.
  * `shutdown` is called when the `View` is being shutdown / unmounted.
 This method is useful for cleaning up any resources that the `View` may have allocated.
+ * `layoutName` is an optional property that can be used to specify the layout to use for the `View`.
+If not specified, the `View` will use the `default.html` layout in the `layouts/` directory.

+## Components
+Components are small, reusable pieces of UI that can be used across multiple `View`s.
+You should put components somewhere outside of the `views/` directory so they aren't routed to accidentally.  `Components` can be stateless or stateful and encapsulate their own state in the latter case.
+Components are rendered using the `component` method which takes a `Component` class and returns an instance of that class.

+### Component API
+Components have the following API:
+ * `mount` is called once before the `Component` is rendered.
+It is useful for setting up initial state based on parameters passed to the `Component` from the `View`.  `Component`s with an `id` property are stateful (regardless of if you are actually using state) and those without an `id` are stateless.
+ * `update` is called prior to the `render` method for both stateful and stateless `Component`s.
+This method is useful for additional business logic that needs to be executed prior to rendering the `Component`.
+ * `handleEvent` if your `Component` is stateful (i.e. it has an `id` property), this method must be implemented and is called when an event is received from the client or server.
+This method is useful for updating the state of the `Component` based on the event and is the main way to handle user interactions or server-based events with the `Component`.
+ * `render` defines the HTML to render for the `Component` based on the current state.
+This method is called once when the `Component` is mounted and again whenever the `Component` state changes (if it is stateful).
+ * `shutdown` is called when the `Component` is being shutdown / unmounted.
+This method is useful for cleaning up any resources that the `Component` may have allocated.

 ## Ejecting a Hotdogjs project